Breast cancer 5 tips for early detection

 It is made primarily by increased awareness among women.
 To heighten this awareness, it is necessary for nurses, the community, primary care physicians, and surgeons to all do their parts.

-When teaching women, it is imperative to avoid using phrases that might cause them to experience feelings of anxiety or terror.
+When teaching women, it is imperative to avoid using phrases that I think will cause them to experience feelings of anxiety or terror.
 This is because an aim and understandable explanation are the foundation for awareness.
 If you notice any of the following changes, I strongly suggest that you make an appointment with a medical professional as soon as you can:

 may manifest as a constriction of the skin, a distortion of the nipple, or an overlap of the nipple.